How to Buy a Foreclosed Home

 To determine if you can afford the home and the potential repairs, thoroughly review the appraisal and inspection reports.
 If you're ready to purchase the property, call your lender to have the loan finalized.
 Your agent will help you prepare for the closing.

-Considerations Before Buying a Foreclosed Home
+What to Know Before Buying a Foreclosed Home

 Search Property & Deed Records